official-monty/Monty/README.md

 ## Compiling
 Run the following command
 ```
-cargo r -r --bin monty-engine
+cargo b -r
 ```
-and the executable will be located at `target/release/monty-engine[.exe]`.
+and the executable will be located at `target/release/monty[.exe]`.

 ## How it works